foxsi/foxsi-science/README.md

     2014: ftp://apollo.ssl.berkeley.edu/pub/foxsi/data_2014/

+    Servers will be down on Wednesday, April 22 10am -12pm (PT).

     To know whether your installation was a success, run @image-example-1 and you should get an image of the first target.